number-25/classletters/content/posts/adolph-reed-jr/marx_race_neoliberalism.md

-African and English, as distinct, mutually exclusive status categories over the course of the seventeenth century in colonial Virginia.[^2] Race and racism took shape as an ideology and material reality during the following century initially in the context of the contest between free- and slave-labor systems and the related class struggle that eventually produced the modern notion of free labor as the absolute control of a worker over her or his person.[^3] After defeat of the Confederate insurrection led to slavery’s abolition, race as white supremacy
+African and English, as distinct, mutually exclusive status categories over the course of the seventeenth century in colonial Virginia.[^2] Race and racism took shape as an ideology and material reality during the following century initially in the context of the contest between free and slave-labor systems and the related class struggle that eventually produced the modern notion of free labor as the absolute control of a worker over her or his person.[^3] After defeat of the Confederate insurrection led to slavery’s abolition, race as white supremacy